-Chronic exertional compartment syndrome is a difficult condition for runners, and many affected by it ultimately undergo surgery.
+Chronic exertional compartment syndrome, or CECS, is a difficult condition for runners, and many affected by it ultimately undergo surgery.

 In this Ask Dr. Geier video, I answer the question of a reader who wonders about the risk of continuing to exercise with the condition.